man-shar/btp-react/README.md

 TODO:

--> add checkIfValidShape on drag draw end.
+-> change active layer on click.
 -> handle editing of an inherited attribute. transfer it to an own attribute and prevent rerender because I guess that is going to be a problem. editing can be done from a name or an expression string.
 -> handle codemirror marks man.
 -> should we begin anchors first or set up charting first?